Dunbeath air crash

-The Dunbeath air crash involved the loss of a Short S.25 Sunderland Mk.
-III that crashed in the Scottish Highlands on a headland known as Eagle's Rock (Creag na h-Iolaire) near Dunbeath, Caithness, on 25 August 1942.
-The crash killed 14 of 15 passengers and crew, including Prince George, Duke of Kent, who was on duty as an Air Commodore in the Royal Air Force on a mission to Reykjavík; a message of condolence was proposed in Parliament by the British Prime Minister.
-A Royal Air Force Board of Inquiry determined that the crash was the result of a navigational error by the crew.
+The Dunbeath air crash was the crash of a Short S.25 Sunderland Mk.
+III in the Scottish Highlands, on a headland known as Eagle's Rock (Creag na h-Iolaire) near Dunbeath, Caithness, on 25 August 1942.
+The crash killed 14 of 15 passengers and crew, including Prince George, Duke of Kent, who was on duty as an Air Commodore in the Royal Air Force on a mission to Reykjavík.
+A message of condolence was proposed in Parliament by Prime Minister Winston Churchill.
+A Royal Air Force Board of Inquiry determined that the crash was the result of a navigational error by the crew leading to controlled flight into terrain.

 Background

 The aircraft, assigned to 228 Squadron, was based at RAF Oban.
 228 Squadron was part of 18 Group, involved in long-range maritime operations and particularly anti-submarine warfare, reconnaissance and long-range liaison flights.

 Flight details

 The aircraft and crew were on a VIP transport mission to RAF Reykjavik, specifically to fly Prince George, Duke of Kent, to Iceland.
-The aircraft took off from a seaplane base at RAF Invergordon on the Cromarty Firth at 1305 GMT on Sunday 25 August 1942 in fog, which persisted.
+The aircraft took off from a seaplane base at RAF Invergordon on the Cromarty Firth at 13:05 GMT on Sunday 25 August 1942 in fog, which persisted.
 The Sunderland, flying on instruments, veered off its planned flight path and crashed into the remote Eagle's Rock at 13:42 GMT.
 Fourteen of the fifteen crew and passengers, including the Duke of Kent, died in the crash.
+Sergeant Andrew Jack, the tail gunner, was the sole survivor.